 Contact: David Barnes

-WASHINGTON – The Internal Revenue Service (IRS) needs to improve its strategy to ensure accurate reporting and payment of the Medical Device Excise Tax, according to a new report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+That is the finding of a new report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.